Triathlons in the Hautes-Pyrénées

 To compete at the top: head to the Hautes-Pyrénées!

 Hello young athlete!
-If you find yourself on this page, it's probably because you've never been able to choose between running, cycling, and swimming 🚴.
-Look no further, we've got exactly what you need, and it's in the Hautes-Pyrénées department that you'll find it 🔍.
+If you're on this page, it's likely that you've never been able to choose between running, cycling, and swimming 🚴.
+Look no further, we've got just what you need, and it's in the department of Hautes-Pyrénées where you'll find it 🔍.

-In the southwest of France, somewhere between the Pyrénées-Atlantiques and the Haute-Garonne is the destination of your future excursion 📍.
-If you're looking for a place to test your calves, heat up your thighs, and swim in clear waters, you've come to the right place.
-This department, adorned with the number 65, is not the largest or the most populated in Occitanie, but undoubtedly the hilliest 🎢.
-The local cities of Tarbes, Lourdes, and Bagnères-de-Bigorre are not known for their flat and smooth environment.
-You'll feel it in your legs, but also get an eyeful 🤩.
-Between two crawl strokes, you can admire the Pic du Midi de Bigorre, the Massif du Néouvielle, or the summit of Vignemale.
-These rocky giants might impress you with their size and grandeur, but don't let them crush you—show everyone what you're made of 🔥.
-Here, every elevation gain is earned, but the reward always matches the effort 🏔️.
+In the southwest of France, somewhere between the Pyrénées-Atlantiques and the Haute-Garonne lies the destination for your future excursion 📍.
+If you're looking for a place to test your calves, warm up your thighs and swim in clear waters, you've come to the right place.
+This department, adorned with the number 65, is not the largest or the most populated in Occitanie, but undoubtedly the most hilly 🎢.
+The local cities of Tarbes, Lourdes, and Bagnères-de-Bigorre are not known for their flat and rolling environment.
+You're in for a workout for both your legs and your eyes 🤩.
+Between two strokes, you can admire the Pic du Midi de Bigorre, the Massif du Néouvielle, and the summit of Vignemale.
+These rocky giants might impress you with their size and grandeur, but don't let them discourage you—show everyone what you're made of 🔥.
+Here, every elevation gain is earned, but the reward is always worth the effort 🏔️.

-To plan your season, take a look at our local calendar specially designed for the occasion 📅.
-From May to September, you'll have plenty to do and enjoy wild weekends 👹.
-For the season opener, register for the Triathlon des Pyrénées in Saint-Lary-Soulan, with a breathtaking start at Lac de Payolle 💨.
-Of course, "breathtaking" is just an expression to say the view is superb, not the act of launching you a hundred meters ahead of dozens of spectators 🤦♂️.
-For the start, you can only rely on your legs (and your arms 🏊), not on any war machine.
-This race is ideal for immersing yourself in nature, breathing the pure mountain air, and burning off all your surplus carbs 🫠.
-Once you've caught your breath, take a look at the events in September: the famous Balnéaman in Loudenvielle and the Triathlon VautourMan in Arrens-Marsous.
-The first will have you paddling in the Génos-Loudenvielle lake before tackling the legendary passes like Peyresourde or Val Louron-Azet.
-Plus, if you're a fan of cycling events, you should find your happiness since the world's greatest cyclists came here last in 2022, during the 17th stage of the Tour de France, linking the cities of Saint-Gaudens and Peyragudes.
-It's perhaps even this feature that gave organizers the idea to create an event based primarily on cycling: 100 km of bike for 1 km of swimming and 10 km of running.
-Suffice it to say, favoritism is in the air 👃.
-For triathletes in search of more "classic" but equally splendid formats, the Triathlon VautourMan in Arrens-Marsous offers two types of races: a triathlon size S and a triathlon size L, both starting at the foot of Soulor 🏁.
-In short, each triathlon in the Hautes-Pyrénées is a human adventure where you feel infinitely small in comparison to the great surrounding cirques, but where you can rise thanks to your performances 🎯.
+To organize your season, take a look at our local calendar specially designed for the occasion 📅.
+From May to September, you'll have plenty to keep you busy and enjoy thrilling weekends 👹.
+For the first event of the season, sign up for the Triathlon des Pyrénées in Saint-Lary-Soulan, with a spectacular start at Lac de Payolle 💨.
+Of course, "spectacular" means the view is stunning, not that you'll be launched hundreds of meters in front of dozens of spectators 🤦♂️.
+For the start, you'll rely only on your legs (and your arms 🏊), not any war machine.
+This race is ideal for immersing yourself in nature, breathing the fresh mountain air, and burning off all your extra carbohydrates 🫠.
+Once you've caught your breath, check out the September events: the famous Balnéaman in Loudenvielle and the Triathlon VautourMan in Arrens-Marsous.
+The first will have you splashing in the Lac de Génos-Loudenvielle before tackling the legendary passes like Peyresourde or Val Louron-Azet.
+Plus, if you're a fan of cyclosportive, you'll love it since the world's greatest riders raced here for the last time in 2022, during stage 17 of the Tour de France, connecting the two towns of Saint-Gaudens and Peyragudes.
+Maybe this uniqueness inspired the organizers to create an event heavily focused on cycling: 100 km of biking for 1 km of swimming and 10 km of running.
+It’s fair to say there’s some favoritism at play 👃.
+For triathletes seeking more "classic" formats, but equally stunning, the Triathlon VautourMan in Arrens-Marsous offers two types of races: a size S triathlon and a size L triathlon, both starting from the foot of the Soulor 🏁.
+In short, every triathlon in the Hautes-Pyrénées is a human adventure where one feels infinitely small compared to the surrounding great cirques, but where one can rise through their performance 🎯.

-We mentioned it above, but let's remind you: cycling in the 65 is a religion 🙏.
-You'll ride in the footsteps of the greatest names in the Tour de France.
-Imagine climbing the Col du Tourmalet, a legendary route of the event 🛣️.
-For the record, this giant of stone was first crossed in 1910 by Octave Lapize, who then called the organizers "murderers"!
-In terms of difficulty, it sets the tone, doesn't it? 😅 Whatever event you choose, you'll need a serious dose of energy.
-But if you think we're putting too many sticks in your wheels, let's reassure you: no elevation is planned for the swimming part 🫡.
-This discipline, generally considered the most difficult among the three, will almost seem the easiest 🤣.
-So let yourself be captivated by the setting, the lakes with clear water, and their coolness.
-You won't swim in a similar place every day 💦.
-And between a few leg movements, rhythmic strides, and a frenzied pedal, don't forget to look up and observe the surroundings.
-You're in the Pyrenees massif, make the most of it 🏞️.
-If you're attentive (but keep an eye on the road 👀), you might also spot a bearded vulture, incidentally the largest raptor in Europe 🦅.
-The natural reserve of Néouvielle is its territory, and it's not uncommon to see a few, coming to appreciate the runners' performance 📣.
-In the Hautes-Pyrénées, the mountain reigns, and each kilometer in the forest will remind you why triathlon is a sport practiced outdoors 🌲.
+We've mentioned it above, but it bears repeating: cycling in the 65 is a religion 🙏.
+You'll ride in the tracks of the greatest names of the Tour de France.
+Imagine climbing the Col du Tourmalet, a legendary event route 🛣️.
+For the record, this giant was first crossed in 1910 by Octave Lapize, who then called the organizers "assassins"!
+It certainly hints at the challenge level, right? 😅 Whichever event you choose, you'll need a significant dose of energy.
+But if you feel overburdened, rest assured: no elevation gain is planned for the swimming part 🫡.
+Generally considered the most challenging of the three, this discipline will almost seem the easiest 🤣.
+So let yourself be captivated by the setting, the crystal-clear lakes, and the cool water.
+Not every day do you get to swim in such a place 💦.
+And then, between a few leg movements, rhythmic steps, and a furious pedal stroke, don't forget to raise your head and look around.
+You're in the Pyrenees massif, so enjoy it 🏞️.
+If you're observant (but keep an eye on the road 👀), you might spot a bearded vulture, perchance the largest bird of prey in Europe 🦅.
+The Néouvielle nature reserve is its territory and it's not uncommon to encounter some, coming to admire the performance of the runners 📣.
+In the Hautes-Pyrénées, the mountain reigns, and each kilometer in the forest reminds you why the triathlon is an outdoor sport 🌲.

-So, ready to take on the challenge and register your name in the record of a mythical event? ✍️ You only have to choose your mountain, your distance, and endavant!
+So, ready to take on the challenge and get your name on the list of a legendary event? ✍️ You just need to choose your mountain, your distance, and onward!

 Should it rain or snow

-Glance through the entire triathlon calendar in the Hautes-Pyrénées
+Get a quick glance at the entire calendar of triathlons in the Hautes-Pyrénées